Pediatric Ophthalmology

 • Pediatric Ophthalmology

 Pediatric ophthalmology is a specialized medical field that focuses on the eye health and vision care of infants, children, and adolescents.
-Padiatric ophthalmologist, is a doctor, specialized in this field.
-They diagnose, treat, and manage pediatric eye problems.
+Padiatric ophthalmologist diagnoses, treats, and manages pediatric eye problems.

 Get the Best Eye Doctor for Your Kid